Clayun/coi-realm/README.md

 All of this AI is depend on `CitizensAPI`.
 All dependents are in `libs` folder.

-The first is `miner`.It's a basic AI.
-He will find out that the mineral around himself and excavate it.
-When he is hungry,he will go to the farmer room and pick the food to eat.
-I know u will ask `'what if farmer room don't have any food,what will the miner do?'` Answer is he will go back to he's home,and wait.
-We can explain that he is on strike.
-I think it's very funny.

-The second is `farmer`,this AI just like origin role in Minecraft.
-He will use hoe and make dirty to farmland,then he will put the wheat seed on it.
-Also he will use bone meal to make the seeds grow up.
-When the wheat ripened,he will pick it and make it to a bread, and when he is hungry,he will eat the bread from his backpack.
-If his backpack has more than 5 bread,he will put them into the farmer room's chest.
-Then miner or the others could find them and pick to eat.
-Yeah,he worked very hard,so i called him Proletarian working AI.

-The final one is `Soldier`.
-This AI will fight with enemies and protect the other AI.
-Players can let the fighter follow them to attack another player.
-The Soldier also can destory the building,break block,kill player and entities.
+The first AI is called "Miner" and it is a basic AI.
+Its main function is to locate minerals in its surroundings and extract them.
+When it gets hungry, it will go to the farmer room and pick food to eat.
+However, if the farmer room is out of food, the Miner will go back to its home and wait.
+This can be explained as the Miner being on strike, which is a humorous addition to the game.

+The second AI is called "Farmer" and it is similar to the original role in Minecraft.
+Its main task is to prepare the farmland using a hoe and sow wheat seeds.
+It also uses bone meal to speed up the growth of the seeds.
+Once the wheat ripens, the Farmer picks it and makes it into bread.
+Whenever he is hungry, he will eat the bread from his backpack.
+If he has more than 5 pieces of bread in his backpack, he will put them in the chest inside the Farmer's room so that the Miner or other AIs can find them and eat them.
+The Farmer works diligently, hence he is referred to as the "Proletarian Working AI".

+The third and final AI is the "Soldier".
+Their main role is to protect other AI and fight against enemies.
+Players have the option to command the Soldier to follow them in battle against other players.
+Additionally, Soldiers are capable of destroying buildings, breaking blocks, as well as killing other players and entities.

-all of these AIs makes a simple resource cycle, the farmer make food,miner get minerals and eat foods, fighter use minerals to make armor and weapons to attack.
-It can be a very simple RTS game in MC,if u are programmer, u can use this API to create every kind of AI into u game.
+All of these AIs create a simple resource cycle - the farmer produces food, the miner gathers minerals and also consumes food, and the fighter utilizes minerals to craft armor and weapons for attacking.
+With the use of this API, Minecraft can be transformed into a basic RTS game.
+If you are a programmer, you can incorporate all sorts of AI into your game.

-Expect the AI,I realized that all the AIs need a home to respawn, so I implement an automatic building， player can choose a place to build structure by auto.
-This part of code is same as WorldEdit Implement but also have some different.
+Apart from the AI, I discovered that each AI requires a home for respawn purposes.
+Therefore, I have implemented an automatic building feature where players can select a location to construct a structure automatically.
+This section of the code is similar to that of WorldEdit implementation, but it also contains some unique differences.

-Hope u guys enjoy it.
+Hope you guys enjoy it.

 # VIDEO INTRODUCE